 Students are welcomed into the school building at 7:30 am and can be escorted to their homerooms by their parents, grandparents, and/or guardians.
-Parents, grandparents, and/or guardians may wait in the front entryway until 8:30 am if they would like to join us for Morning Prayer.
-CTKD Elementary School congregates together for Morning Opening at 8:30 am in the school gym.
+Parents, grandparents, and/or guardians may wait in the front entryway or gym if they would like to join us for Morning Prayer.
+CTKD Elementary School congregates together for Morning Opening in the school gym.
 Elementary students lead Morning Prayer by grade level; prayer concludes with the Pledge of Allegiance and a blessing for the day.
 From Morning Prayer, the day continues in the classrooms!